 It’s 2020, Coronavirus has caused global quarantines.
 Demand was already slowing

-.
+. (shale companies were screwed, but not this screwed).
 Saudi Arabia and Russia are producing more oil than ever before.
 First we hit $30 for WTI, today it was around $20.
 Everyone says single digits are likely, possibly in a week or less.
-The world is buying up oil and filling every possible storage tank they can get their hands on has lost control of its members.
+The world is buying up oil and filling every possible storage tank they can get their hands on (got a swimming pool?).
+You could say OPEC has lost control of its members, or you could say Russia has went full Kamikaze.

 Production curves are too steep, the shale wells are too expensive, and equity has all but vanished from the industry.
 When there is a momentary 5% uptick in the price of oil I hear about it.
 From everyone

 .
-Even people that are not in the business.
+Even people, my neighbor, the mailman that are notknows I’m in the business.oil because I receive the most mail on the block(only industry still using snail mail), my kids teachers, our preacher, you name it.
 Like it’s something to celebrate.
 “Hey man, I heard we’re up pretty good today, right?”
-Well, being up 5% on the day and 65% down on the year does not mean we are only 60% down for the year…so, no. Going from $20 per barrel to $23 is not going to get me to break out the good stuff.
+Well, ( we went from decently stable to I’m going to my lose my job in 3 months, so not great Greg but better than yesterday…) being up 5% on the day and 65% down on the year does not mean we are only 60% down for the year…so, no. Going from $20 per barrel to $23 is not going to get me to break out the good stuff.

 The reason I’m drinking the good stuff is bittersweet, I am reminiscing of better days.
 Remember when Shale was the “technological revolution” that made previously unrecoverable reserves suddenly attainable?
 I think oil was around $100 per barrel back in those golden days, when so many of the “Shalennials” were born